Anne Diamond: Television

 On Monday 6 June 1983, Diamond joined TV-am.
 Greg Dyke, the newly appointed programme director, spoke with Nick Owen about replacements for sacked presenters Anna Ford and Angela Rippon.
 Owen suggested Diamond, and later that evening they met in a pub.
 Six weeks later Diamond joined the station.
+On breakfast television, she received hundreds of letters a day, mostly from teenage males, and males under 23, asking her out on a date.

 Diamond left TV-am in 1990, to work full-time on TV Weekly, first produced by TVS and later by Topical Television, which she had presented since 1989.
 The programme looked behind the scenes of various television programmes and interviewed various personalities from in front and behind the camera.
 Diamond was rejoined with Nick Owen to present the BBC daytime show Good Morning with Anne and Nick, which ran four years against ITV's This Morning from 1992 till 1996.

-In 2002, Diamond took part in the second series of Celebrity Big Brother, but became the second person to be evicted.
+In 2002, Diamond took part in the second series of Celebrity Big Brother, and was the second person to be evicted.